St. Ignatius NYC Logo

 For directions, click here.

-A small team of volunteers prepare food and pack to-go bags each Saturday from 2 PM to 4:30 PM.
-Monday’s meals are served by just one to two volunteers.
-Because of the small size of our kitchen, we cannot accommodate groups of more than 3 volunteers.
-To learn more about volunteering, email wardens@saintignatiusnyc.org, or contact volunteer coordinator Nick Greendyk here.
+A small team of 5-6 volunteers prepare food and pack to-go bags each Saturday from 2:00 to 4:30 P.M..
+Monday’s meals are prepared and served by two volunteers from 6:00 to 7:30 P.M..
+To learn more about volunteering, please contact our Volunteer Coordinator, Nick Greendyk here or text to 908-303-7642.

 Soup Kitchen Soup Kitchen Soup Kitchen Soup Kitchen

-We have gathered new and gently used purses for the mothers housed at the Homeward NYC Shelter, and filled them with small beauty and hygiene products to be given to the women for Mothers’ Day
+We have gathered new and gently used purses for the mothers housed at the Homeward NYC Shelter, and filled them with small beauty and hygiene products.
+These have been distributed during professionally facilitated workshops focused on mental health and coping skills.

-For many years at Christmastide, we have collected donations to purchase needed items for the residents of the Homeward NYC shelter on the Upper West Side.
-Almost everyone in the parish participates in this collection and we know how important it is for the residents we serve to be remembered and loved at this time of year.
+For many years at Christmastide, our parish members have volunteered their time, talent, and treasure to provide a joyful holiday season for the residents of the Homeward NYC shelter.
+We collect donations to purchase needed items for the residents, contribute desserts for their annual holiday lunch, and help prepare, serve and clean-up the meal.
+Almost everyone in the parish participates as we know how important it is for the residents we serve to be remembered and loved at this time of year.

 The Leopards: Helping Parishioners Help Each Other